sail-sg/envpool/README.md

 obs, rew, done, info = env.step(act)
 ```

 Under the synchronous mode, `envpool` closely resembles `openai-gym`/`dm-env`.
-It has the `reset` and `step` function with the same meaning.
-There is one exception though, in `envpool` batch interaction is the default.
-Therefore, during creation of the envpool, there is a `num_envs` argument that denotes how many envs you like to run in parallel.
+It has the `reset` and `step` functions with the same meaning.
+However, there is one exception in `envpool`: batch interaction is the default.
+Therefore, during the creation of the envpool, there is a `num_envs` argument that denotes how many envs you like to run in parallel.

 ```python
 env = envpool.make("Pong-v5", env_type="gym", num_envs=100)
 ```

-The first dimension of `action` passed to the step function should be equal to `num_envs`.
+The first dimension of `action` passed to the step function should equal `num_envs`.

 ```python
 act = np.zeros(100, dtype=int)
 ```

-You don't need to manually reset one environment when any of `done` is true, instead, all envs in `envpool` has enabled auto-reset by default.
+You don't need to manually reset one environment when any of `done` is true; instead, all envs in `envpool` have enabled auto-reset by default.

 ### Asynchronous API